ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 1. One person coding at a time
 1. Person coding switches every N minutes
 1. Problem solve as a group
-1. Person on the keyboard does not type anything they don't understand
+1. Person on the keyboard does not type anything they do not understand

 The whole group is centered around completing a single goal.
 Since only one individual is driving at a time at the keyboard, this allows for the entire team to participate, share, and collaborate on the group's solution.